imvetri/imvetri/README.md

 ### Hi there 👋 I am Vetrivel Shanmugam.

-- 🚶 I’m currently working on a productivity tool for front end.
+- I like Arts!
 - 🌱 I’m currently researching on alternatives to mathematical model of artificial neurons and operating system architecture.
 Look at [artificial-intelligence](https://github.com/imvetri/artificial-intelligence) repo for some fun.
 - 😃 I made cross iframe testing possible in codeceptJS.
 - 💬 Ask me about automations.
-- I like Arts!
+- 🚶 My stress buster is [ui-editor](https://github.com/imvetri/ui-editor).
 - 📫 How to reach me: https://twitter.com/VetrivelShanmu3